El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, non-threatening.

 That's why I was surprised anybody got offended by it.

-Anyway, here's Jake Carney, here's his official, this is Carney announcing the children at the gun control ceremony tomorrow.
+This is Carney announcing the children at the gun control ceremony tomorrow.

-I can tell you that tomorrow the president and vice president will hold an event here at the White House to unveil a package of concrete proposals to reduce gun violence and prevent future tragedies like the one in Newtown, Connecticut.
+I can tell you that tomorrow, the president and vice president will hold an event here at the White House to unveil a package of concrete proposals to reduce gun violence and prevent future tragedies like the one in Newtown, Connecticut.

 It won't.

-They will be joined by children from around the country who wrote the president letters in the wake of that tragedy, expressing their concerns about gun violence and school safety along with their parents.
+They will be joined by children from around the country who wrote the president letters in the wake of that tragedy expressing their concerns about gun violence and school safety along with their parents.

-That event uh will be at approximately eleven forty-five.
+That event will be at approximately 11.45.

-If if a bunch of kids wrote the president and said that their parents aren't giving them enough candy, do you think Obama would have them to the White House and do candy control ceremonies?
+If a bunch of kids wrote the president and said that their parents aren't giving them enough candy, do you think Obama would have them to the White House and do candy control ceremonies?

-Obama and they and their parents are going to be there as uh Obama holds an event to unveil a package of concrete proposals to reduce gun violence and prevent future tragedies like the one in Newtown.
+Okay, so a bunch of kids scared to death over what happened in Newtown, write Obama, and they and their parents are going to be there as Obama holds an event to unveil a package of concrete proposals to reduce gun violence and prevent future tragedies like the one in Newtown.

 And I'm telling you, not one thing I have seen would have prevented what happened in Newtown.